-A few years back, I travelled to San Francisco to meet with a DNA specialist, who explained that we're all born with a sort of DNA blueprint that's a little like the floor plan of a house.
+A few years back, I travelled to San Francisco to meet with a DNA specialist who explained that we're all born with a sort of DNA blueprint similar to house's floor plan.
 But how the house is built (the quality of the materials and the workmanship) is comparable to our lifestyle.
-We have this DNA blueprint, but our genes will express themselves differently depending on how well (read: healthy) we lead our lives and what fuel we use to build our bodies.
+We have this DNA blueprint, but our genes will express themselves differently depending on how well (aka healthy) we lead our lives and what fuel we use to build our bodies.

-Now that's not to say all disease can be miraculously cured or dodged by food and lifestyle alone, but it's believed that they can play a part, such as with late-onset Alzheimer's disease, for example, and more research is being made in this area.
-Interestingly, LOAD is thought to be like "diabetes for the brain," and, of course, we know that lifestyle choices play a role in developing type 2 diabetes.
+Now, that's not to say all diseases can be miraculously cured or dodged by food and lifestyle alone, but it's believed that they can play a part, such as with late-onset Alzheimer's disease, for example.
+Interestingly, late-onset Alzheimer's is thought to be like "diabetes for the brain," and, of course, we know that lifestyle choices play a role in developing type 2 diabetes.

-So when it comes to what we weigh, a calorie is very much a calorie, but when it comes to our overall health, we need to look at what those calories are composed of.
-In the brilliantly insightful book How Not to Die by Michael Greger (£7), he writes, "a long and healthy life is largely a matter of choice."
-In 2015, Kim Williams, MD, became president of the American College of Cardiology.
+So when it comes to what we eat, a calorie is very much a calorie, but when it comes to our overall health, we need to look at what those calories are composed of.
+In the brilliantly insightful book How Not to Die, Michael Greger writes, "a long and healthy life is largely a matter of choice."
+In 2015, Kim A. Williams, MD, became president of the American College of Cardiology.
 He was asked why he chose to eat a strictly plant-based diet.
 "I don't mind dying," Williams said.
 "I just don't want it to be my fault."

 Foods That Fight Inflammation

 "Ensuring your gut is in good health is a really good place to start, as an imbalance of bacteria can contribute to inflammation in the body.
 Fermented foods are hugely beneficial, but they're not always easy to find on the go.
-Keeping to a fibre-rich diet will help hugely too, including vegetables, a balance of fruit and ample low-GI carbohydrates," explains Louise Parker, founder of The Louise Parker Method (available at The Wellness Clinic in Harrods).
+Keeping to a fibre-rich diet will help hugely too, including vegetables, a balance of fruit and ample low-GI carbohydrates," explains Louise Parker, author of The Louise Parker Method.

 "Flaxseed is a fantastic fibre source that fights inflammation, and in fact, the inclusion of many foods such as healthy fats, protein and omega-3 foods can be just as beneficial in fighting inflammation as adding particular foods," Parker adds.
 "Some foods to add to your diet long-term would be ginger and turmeric."